 In this Blog we will cover two different options to remove those extra spaces, as well as how extra spaces can impact Excel calculations such as VLOOKUP.

-Remove extra spaces using Find and Replace
+Remove spaces in Excel using Find and Replace

 Find and Replace can be used to remove extra spaces.

 Let’s have a look at an example in Excel.
 Column A has several cells where extra spaces need to be removed.

 First, select the cells that contain the extra spaces you want to remove.